-For the year ended 31st March, 2017, the group's turnover decreased by 25% to HK\$171 million (2016: HK\$227 million) and net loss attributable to equity holders of the company was HK\$4 million as compared with the same for the year ended 31st March, 2016 of HK\$22 million.
-The main reason for the substantial decrease in loss was due to the fair value gain on investment properties amounting to approximately HK\$13 million while there was fair value loss on investment properties amounting to approximately HK\$15 million for the year ended 31st March, 2016.
+For the year ended 31st March, 2018, the group's turnover increased by 50% to HK\$256 million (2017: HK\$171 million) and net profit attributable to equity holders of the company was HK\$6 million as compared with the loss of HK\$4 million for the year ended 31st March, 2017.
+The turnover from loss to profit was mainly attributable to, among other things, the increase in turnover and reduction in administrative and other operating expenses.